 Melissa has a successful track record of building and advancing early stage businesses that are based on high value, breakthrough science in the regulated medical products sector.
 Melissa will lead MOBILion into the future with her passion for building businesses, her visionary leadership, and her unmatched ability to execute tactically.

-Ahmed’s main interest, passion and expertise is in the area of instrument development.
-His work is intended to pave the road for commercial use of high resolution ion mobility instruments, in particular SLIM-based instruments.
-Dr. Hamid was previously a postdoctoral research associate with Richard D. Smith at PNNL and R. Graham Cooks at Purdue.
+Ahmed is an expert in instrument development and brings both his knowledge and passion to MOBILion in order to pave the road for commercial use of high resolution ion mobility instruments, in particular SLIM-based instruments.
+He previously was a postdoctoral research associate with Richard D. Smith at PNNL and R. Graham Cooks at Purdue.

-Liulin is passionate for instrumentation and applications of ion mobility and mass spectrometry, and his interests continue to be SLIM Ion Mobility, Ion Funnel, Time-of-Flight and Linear Ion Trap Mass Spectrometers.
+Liulin is passionate in the development of instrumentation using ion mobility and mass spectrometry; his interests are SLIM Ion Mobility, Ion Funnel, Time-of-Flight and Linear Ion Trap Mass Spectrometers.
 He joins MOBILion to commercialize SLIM IM-MS hybrid technologies for ultrahigh sensitivity and super high resolution ion mobility-mass spectrometry separation and to explore IM-MS instrumentation methods for ultra-high throughput applications in system-biology studies.
 Liulin was previously a postdoctoral research associate with Richard D. Smith at PNNL.

 Katie has a passion for organizational efficiency and building companies from the ground up.
 Her business acumen and her ability to connect with and motivate people will propel MOBILion toward achieving the organization’s business goals on time and on budget.